NoviceLive/pat/readme.md

 ### decrement_mixed_string

-It will not decrement any mixed string by one.
+Decrement a mixed string by one.

-__WARNING: UNFIXED KNOWN BUGS EXIST AS IN PAT4 & PAT8!__
+How to implement it elegantly?

+What principles or mathematical operations are under the hood?

 ## Copyright